Steel of the Celestial Shadows

 Steel of the Celestial Shadows (太陽と月の鋼, Taiyō to Tsuki no Hagane) is a Japanese manga series written and illustrated by Daruma Matsuura.
 It has been serialized in Shogakukan's seinen manga magazine Big Comic Superior since June 2020.

+Synopsis

+Konosuke is a samurai who, due to a curse that repels metal, cannot wield a sword.
+This upsets Konosuke greatly, and he ultimately decides to die.
+However, in a turn of events, he ends up being saved by a woman who offers him a proposal for marriage.

 Publication

 Written and illustrated by Daruma Matsuura, Steel of the Celestial Shadows started in Shogakukan's seinen manga magazine Big Comic Superior on June 12, 2020.
 In March 2025, it was announced that the manga would enter an indefinite hiatus.
+It resumed serialization in April 2026.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on October 30, 2020.
 As of March 28, 2025, ten volumes have been released.

 In June 2023, Viz Media announced that they have licensed the manga for an English release in North America.
 The first volume was released on January 16, 2024.